kantan-cms/kantan-cms-mcp/README.md

 By default, the server will run on port 8080.

-## Available Tools

-This MCP server provides the following tools:

-1. `get_instructions`: Fetches implementation instructions for specific Kantan CMS features
-   - Parameter: `category_name` - The path to the specific feature instructions
-   - Example: "collections", "forms", "api_keys"

-2. `get_toc`: Fetches the table of contents for Kantan CMS API documentation
-   - No parameters required

-3. `get_instruction_for_builing`: Fetches markdown instructions for creating a build file for Kantan CMS
-   - No parameters required

-4. `get_instruction_for_form_integartion`: Fetches markdown instructions for integrating forms with Kantan CMS
-   - No parameters required

 ## Using the MCP Server

 Once the server is configured and running, you can use its tools with your AI assistant: